Susan Miller Dorsey High School: Rivals

 Dorsey's main rival is Crenshaw High School.

 Dorsey's football games are played in Jackie Robinson Stadium at the nearby Rancho Cienega Sports Complex.
 In 2006, Dorsey was the 2nd leading high school in the nation with sending student athletes to the NFL.
 Dillard High School in Fort Lauderdale, FL was 1st.
 Dorsey is also a 4-A champ in its conference, the most wins ever made in the Los Angeles history.

 Dorsey High School California Academic Decathlon teams won Los Angeles City Super Quiz championships in 1981, 1982, 1984, and 1985.

 Additionally, Dorsey High School has a Math Science Magnet Program, a Los Angeles Police Academy Magnet Program and a Law and Public Service Magnet Program.
 In 1989, the Dorsey High School Mock Trial Team earned 2nd Place in Los Angeles County and was the best team in the City of Los Angeles in the Constitutional Rights Foundation's Annual Mock Trial Competition.
 In 1990, the Dorsey High School Mock Trial Team won the Los Angeles County Championship and later competed in the State Mock Trial competition in Sacramento.

 Football

-Dorsey High School's football teams were Los Angeles City Football Champions in 1982,1989, 1991, 1995, and 2001.
-Susan Miller Dorsey has the distinction of sending the second most football players to the NFL in its entire history behind Long Beach Poly.
+Dorsey High School's football teams were Los Angeles City Football Champions in 1982, 1989, 1991, 1995, and 2001.
+Susan Miller Dorsey has the distinction of sending the fifth most football players to the NFL in its entire history behind Long Beach Poly.

 Basketball

-In 1975, Dorsey's basketball team went undefeated until losing the Los Angeles city championship game to Fremont (whom they had beaten in two regular season games).
+In 1975, Dorsey's basketball team went undefeated until losing the Los Angeles city semi final game to Fremont (whom they had beaten in two regular season games).
 They rebounded in 1976 to win the city championship over Crenshaw High School.